chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

-among mid- and late seventeenth-century jurists the increasing use of the German vernacular was a sustained and widespread trend.[^33] There has been growing scholarly interest in the use of German language in universities, but the nature of this process and its causes are not fully understood.[^34]
+among mid- and late seventeenth-century jurists the increasing use of the German vernacular was a sustained and widespread trend.[^33] There has been growing scholarly interest in the use of German language in universities, but the nature of this process and its causes are still open to debate.[^34]

 {% figure caption: "Figure 3.
 The gradually increasing use of the German vernacular in the dissertation's titles in the 1660s was driven mostly by scholars in their thirties and forties while older scholars were more reluctant to compromise the linguistic uniformity of this almost entirely Latin genre.
 Percentage of German keywords (*der, das, germanice, oder, von, vom, vulg*) and number of dissertations by age cohort.
 Excluded: reprints, duplicates, entries with fewer than two authors, entries without *praeses* birth date.
 Data source: *Verzeichnis der im deutschen Sprachraum erschienenen Drucke des 17.
 Jahrhunderts* (2020). " %}
 ![A dot density graph entitled "Use of German by Age Cohort and Year" with year on the x-axis and the age of praeses on the y-axis.
 Green, yellow and black dots on a white background.]({{site.url}}/assets/img/v05/scholz/figure3.png)